Make an Employment Claim

 Employees Solicitors in Bexleyheath, Blackheath & Petts Wood

 Time limitations are very important in Employment claims and must strictly be adhered to.
 The majority of employment claims must be presented at the Tribunal within three months.
-It is important that you seek advise as to the date from which the three month period runs.
-For example in dismissal cases the time limitation would be three months from the date of dismissal.
+It is important that you seek for advice as to the date from which the three month period runs.
+For example, in dismissal cases, the time limit would be three months from the date of dismissal.
 If your matter relates to discrimination you must make a claim within three months of the act that you are complaining of.
 It is therefore essential that you seek legal advice as soon as possible to ensure that you do not miss your deadline.

 Once your ET1 form is lodged at the Tribunal, your employer will be provided with a copy and will have 28 days to respond.
 Your matter will then be listed for a hearing at the relevant Tribunal.

 The Tribunal will require you and your employer to file witness statements as evidence to your case and you will also need to provide a schedule of loss.
 You are also required to exchange any evidence you wish to rely upon in your claim.
 We can advise you of the type of evidence that is needed to prove your case and the losses for which you may be entitled to make a claim for compensation.
 This will take the stress away from you and we will progress your case as efficiently and as cost-effectively as possible.

 Our Fees for Employment Tribunal Claims

 Our prices listed below are subject to VAT and do not include disbursements, such as counsel’s fees for representation at Court or expert fees.